 A credit score in the “fair” range (580-669) is below the American average.
 You’ll still qualify for many credit cards.
 The best credit cards for fair credit may not access top-tier rates or offers, but they offer decent perks, including rewards, and come in various forms like travel, student, and cards with no annual fee.

-The good news is that if you manage your card well you won’t have to pay any interest, and it can help you build better credit in the process!
+These cards typically have relatively high interest rates.
+If you manage your card well you won’t have to pay any interest, and you’ll build better credit at the same time!

 6 Best Credit Cards for Fair Credit